jesper-olsen/DecisionTrees/03_Python Code/README.md

 ## Installation

-1. Create a virtual environment and install the required Python packages from `requirements.txt`.
+Create a virtual environment and install the required Python packages from `requirements.txt`:

     ```bash
-    # Create the virtual environment
     uv venv

-    # Activate the environment (optional, as `uv run` handles it)
-    # source .venv/bin/activate

-    # Install Python dependencies
     uv pip install -r requirements.txt
     ```

 ## Usage

-Run the script from your terminal, specifying the dataset and desired options.
+Run the script from your terminal, specifying the dataset and the desired options:

 ``` bash
 uv run decision_tree.py 2 --criterion entropy --plot tree_iris.png